Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 <!-- #region deletable=true editable=true -->
 # Basic elements of Python

-In this section we will introduce some basic programming concepts in Python.
+In this section, we will introduce some basic programming concepts in Python.
 <!-- #endregion -->

 <!-- #region deletable=true editable=true -->